Skip to content

 select Determines if a seismogram is used for the stack, and should therefore be True initially.
 It is set to False for poor quality seismograms automatically during a run if autoselect is True.
 Note that this flag does not exclude a seismogram from being cross-correlated with the stack.
 Recovery is therefore possible and previously de-selected seismograms may be selected again for the next iteration.

-flip Determines if the seismogram data should be flipped (i.e. multiplied with -1) before using it in the stack and cross-correlation.
-Can be automatically toggled when autoflipis True during a run.
+flip Determines if the seismogram data should be flipped (i.e. data are multiplied with -1) when using it in the stack and cross-correlation.
+Can be automatically toggled when autoflip is True during a run.

 flowchart TD